Wolf Gang: Airplay

 In the US 'Lions in Cages' features in a year-long 2012 nationwide TV campaign for General Motors and has also featured on the hit TV show Gossip Girl twice.
 The title track from the album 'Suego Faults' was used in the final scene of the closing episode of the series.

 Fashion collaborations

-The band were associated with a range of high end fashion labels, most notably Burberry who after having them perform an acoustic version of the song "Back to Back" invited them back to perform a stripped back acoustic set for their Fashion's Night Out event in September 2011.
+Burberry, who after having them perform an acoustic version of the song "Back to Back" invited them to perform a stripped back acoustic set for their Fashion's Night Out event in September 2011.
 In June 2011 they played Emporio Armani's Summer Live gig supporting Plan B. More recently Wolf Gang performed at American designer Thom Browne's collection preview for Harrods.